Tepelenë: Demographics

 The total population of the city is 8,949 (2011 census), in a total area of 431.50 km^{2}.
 The population of the former municipality at the 2011 census was 4,342 and completely ethnically Albanian.

 Economy

 The new SH4 between Fier and Tepelenë.

 The local mineral water plant is an important and successful local enterprise.

 Transport

 Due to its location at the confluence of two valleys, Tepelena has always been an important traffic hub in southern Albania.
 The National Road 4 (SH4), from Fier to Gjirokastër, continues through Tepelenë.

 Culture

-The fortress of Tepelena on the Vjosa River depicted by Edward Lear in 1848.
+The fortress of Tepelena on the Vjosa depicted by Edward Lear in 1848.

 Sports

 The local football club is SK Tepelena.